-Yoga: It is clear in the name of Ashtanga Yoga that it has eight limbs.
+It is clear in the name of Ashtanga Yoga that it has eight limbs.
 In which comes Yama, Niyam, Asana, Pranayama, Pratyahara, Dharna, Meditation, Samadhi.
 In today's time, asana, pranayama and meditation have become more famous.
 But Ashtanga Yoga is a complete scientific method, which respectively leads man to holistic development and ultimately establishes himself in a fully developed form.

 In Ashtanga Yoga, if we analyze Yama and Niyam organs carefully and analyze them in totality, then we will see that they are the main points of social morality, which show man the path of sustainable development.
-Which is as followsthis, misuse of water, destruction of forests is also becoming a reason, due to which the threat of biodiversity is destroyed.
+Which is as followsviolence.
+It involves not only physically but also mentally and emotionally, indirectly and indirectly all the violence.